hun9pham/freertos-roadmap/Project/Send data via MailBox/README.md

 ### Overview

 This project creates two tasks for sending and reading data from the Mailbox object.
-MailBox is built from FreeRTOS Queue, the data will not be removed when reading data from Mailbox, instead they are just overwritten by the xQueueOverwrite().<br>
+MailBox is built from FreeRTOS Queue, the data will not be removed when reading data from Mailbox, instead they are only just overwritten by the xQueueOverwrite().<br>
 * Task 1 - vTask_UpdateMailBox<br>
 Update data by overwritten old message (increase data counter by one) by the xQueueOverwrite() function after each time delay 3.0 seconds. <br>
 * Task 2 - vTask_ReadMailBox<br>